MyceliaNetwork/quark.js/README.md

-# quark.js
+# DEPRECATED

+## This project has been deprecated in favor of `@departurelabs/quark` & `@departurelabs/quark.validate`

-Quark integration script.
+quark.js - Quark integration script.

 Integrate this script in your IC application to support payments on Dfinity's Internet Computer.